xBjorn/ticker/README.md

 A small script in Python that gathers data from the Blockchain API https://blockchain.info/ticker
 But its OOP so its all gucci right?
-NOTE: Some symbols dont work due to ascii messing up which results in an error, im 2lazy2fixit
+NOTE: Some symbols dont work due to ascii messing up

 EXAMPLE: ticker.py USD